gabr1e11/so-simple-theme/en/_posts/2013-05-12-bootstrapping-my-friend.md

   * On the third hand...yes, whatever!
 I've also been having a look to Twitter's Bootstrap to use it as a web interface to control some of our systems.
-I friend of mine who has been a web developer for Hyves (the Dutch Facebook) recommended this to me as an accesible set of web widgets.
+I friend of mine who has been a web developer for Hyves (the Dutch Facebook) recommended this to me as an accessible set of web widgets.
 Basically I didn't want to care too much about the look and feel.
 While learning it I found quite interesting the fact that it is done merely with CSS and JavaScript, which allows for an embedded system to have quite a lightweight web server as there is